travenos/vari/readme.md

 - [Inno Setup Compiler](http://www.jrsoftware.org/isdl.php)

 *QTDIR* environment variable should be specified.
+For all dependencies, all directories, which binary files (exe and dll) should be added to *PATH*.

 For building an **EXE** installer, run script **create_windows_installer.ps1**.
 For using it, you should enable PowerShell script execution first (as administrator):